jcbelanger/OctoPrint-WebNotifications/README.md

 1. The script will install LetsEncrypt's certbot tool.
 2. It will then temporarily stop OctoPi's HAProxy for certbot.
 3. Certbot will request a new certificate for your domain by answering Let's Encrypt's validation challenges.
 4. It will then overwrite the existing self-signed cert with the certificate from letsencrypt.
-(TODO: It should configure HAProxy).
 5. It will then restart HAProxy to enable the new cert.
 6. TODO: I need to create a cron job to automatically renew the certifiacte -- This isn't a problem for most home users as the certificate only needs to be valid once for the browser to allow push notifications.